Risingson/eveeyedocs/docs/developers.md

 !!! help "Help needed"
     If you can do a working package for one of those platforms i would be happy if you could provide it via github and let me know.

-## Eveeye Custom Url Scheme
+## Eveeye custom-url-scheme
-You can call Eveeye on iOS or Android via the custom-url-scheme `eveautheveeye` with parameters `m` for mapnames or `s` for solarsystemnames.
+You can call Eveeye on iOS or Android via the custom-url-scheme `eveautheveeye` with parameters `m` for mapnames
+`s` for solarsystemnames
+`t` for info tab open
+`o` for options
+Check browser version urls for reference.

 For example `eveautheveeye://?m=Delve&s=G-TT5V` will load Delve map with G-TTV5 centered.